willGuimont/willGuimont.github.io/content/blog/2022-02-11-compute-canada/index.md

 To make things easier later, we recommend to set up an SSH key to connect to the cluster.

-To do so, you'll need to generate an SSH key [if you don't already have one you'd like to use](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys).
+To do so, you'll need to generate an SSH key <a class="external" href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys" target="_blank">if you don't already have one you'd like to use</a>.

-Please see [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) from GitHub to generate a new SSH key.
+Please see <a class="external" href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent" target="_blank">Generating a new SSH key and adding it to the ssh-agent</a> from GitHub to generate a new SSH key.

 Once you have added your SSH key and added it to the ssh-agent, copy your key to the cluster with